UrMango/face-extract/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed to [UrMango](https://github.com/UrMango) under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments